 If you want to be kind about it simply tell her what is done was your decision and to please let it go and move on.

-On the flip side you can hand her a couple of hundred bucks and tell her that the money should cover the costs her husband spent at the Stag Party and end it, even though he doesn’t seem to care.
+On the flip side, you can hand her a couple of hundred bucks and tell her that the money should cover the costs her husband spent at the Stag Party and end it, even though he doesn’t seem to care.

 That may be harsh but allowing someone to fill you with guilt and to beat yourself up mentally about it because you did what you thought was right can affect your well-being.

 Not everything we do in life has to be stamped with approval by the rest of the world.

-If she chooses not to let it go you really don’t need to see her and let your good friend know that it bothers you so if he wants to hang out that it would be at your place and not his.
+If she chooses not to let it go you don’t need to see her and let your good friend know that it bothers you so if he wants to hang out that it would be at your place and not his.

-By the sounds of it you are happy now so enjoy your life moving forward and I bet you won’t let finances get in the way of a relationship again.
+By the sounds of it, you are happy now so enjoy your life moving forward and I bet you won’t let finances get in the way of a relationship again.

-Fans, have your say.
-Has this ever happened to you?
+Discussion: Has this ever happened to you?
 What would you do?